vippsas/vipps-woocommerce/readme.txt

  * 'vippsStatusCheckErrorHandler' - A filter that should return function taking a statustext and an error object.
 It receives the default error handler, and is called when checking the order status with ajax for some reason ends up in an error.

 == Changelog ==
+= 2026-02-xx version 5.1.6 =
+Fix customer prefill in Checkout
+Add block to support new interactivity-API based minicart for Express Checkout Handle swedish and finnish phone numbers correctly when canonicalizing Support Tutor LMS in Express and Checkout
+All blocks updated to version 3

 = 2026-02-11 version 5.1.5 =
 Suppress REST warning about permission callback